Making arrangements for child maintenance

 Knowing how much to agree on can be difficult.

 The CMS calculates child maintenance using a standard formula.
-Some parents use this calculation as a basis for reaching their own arrangement.
+Some parents use this calculation as a basis for reaching their own arrangements.
 You can use the Government calculator to help work out an amount for your child.

 The standard formula considers the paying parent’s income and any other children that they are responsible for, including those of a new partner if they live in the same household.
 If the paying parent has a new partner, their income will not affect your child maintenance calculation.